ghc/ghc/docs/users_guide/glasgow_exts.rst

 -  The arrows web page at ``http://www.haskell.org/arrows/`` <http://www.haskell.org/arrows/>`__.

-With the ``-XArrows`` flag, GHC supports the arrow notation described in the second of these papers, translating it using combinators from the :base-ref:`Control.Arrow <Control-Arrow.html>` module.
+With the :ghc-flag:`-XArrows` flag, GHC supports the arrow notation described in the second of these papers, translating it using combinators from the :base-ref:`Control.Arrow <Control-Arrow.html>` module.
 What follows is a brief introduction to the notation; it won't make much